Introduction

 1850: In an article titled "Historic Ligonier and the Valley" that was published in the May 7, 1913 issue of the "Ligonier Echo" newspaper, Colonel John R. Oursler wrote, "In my recollections of Ligonier and the valley I cannot overlook that wonderful family of David Boucher.
 He owned the farm and built the house and barn now owned partly by Harrison Galbreath and John N. Boucher, a grandson.
 Mr. Boucher raised a family of 8 boys, all muscular, athletic, and venturesome boys.
 Their names were Daniel, Joseph, Hiram, John, Isaac, David, Henry, and Simon.
 I knew them all and also their father.
 When the gold excitement broke out in California in 1849 Joseph, Isaac, and David with Wm.
 Taylor and Mr. Metzgar and I think some two or more others made up a party and started for the gold fields in April 1850.
 I can Well remember the excitement in the valley at that time.
 They left Ligonier with their teams, went to Pittsburgh, and took shipment on the Ohio river, then overland across the prairies and the Rocky Mountains to the gold fields and landed there in July.
 All brothers followed except Hiram and Simon.
 Isaac died.
 All the rest returned at various times....
 In addition to the Boucher boys going to California gold fields in 1850, I know of the following brave men that were in the same company from Ligonier valley: John R. Mathews, William Blain, Joseph Blain, Timothy Buell, William Clark, Thomas Metzler, Jackson Fowler, and Simon Naugle, Fourteen in all.
 When these men left the valley it created great excitement and people from every section of the valley came in to see the boys off."
 I suspect that the referenced "valley" is the territory that is drained by Loyalhanna Creek.

-The town of California, Pennsylvania (home of my alma mater) is on the west bank of the Monongahela River in Washington County, Pennsylvania.
+As an aside, the town of California, Pennsylvania (home of my alma mater) is on the west bank of the Monongahela River in Washington County, Pennsylvania.
 It has been a long time since I attended college there but I remember being told that the town was founded by people attempting to go California during the gold rush.
 According the the story, after crossing the broad Monongahela River, they said something like "good enough", settled there, and named their new home California.

 1851: A genealogy-oriented web page about William Wilson Blain indicates he was born circa 1800, his parents were Robert (1776-1836) and Elizabeth (1756-1846) Blain, he died in San Francisco, California on August 29, 1851, he was married to Catherine Wayne, and was the father of nine children including Robert Wilson Blain who was born in 1827 and died in 1907, and including Margaret Blain who was born in 1837 and died in 1922.